 Child Protective Services (CPS) is a governmental agency tasked with ensuring the safety of children.
 Since this agency operates at the state level, your experience with CPS may vary depending on where you live.
-CPS may not even be the name you call this agency — some states have changed the name to Department of Children and Families (DCF), Department and Children and Family Services (DCFS) or another similar name.
+CPS may also be known as the Department of Children and Families (DCF) or the Department of Children and Family Services (DCFS).

-Can I Adopt My Child If She Has Been Taken by Social Workers?
+Can I Adopt My Child Out if She Has Been Taken by Social Workers?

 For most children in foster care, the goal is “reunification,” which means returning to the care of biological parents.
 If you still feel parenting can be possible for you, you can work with your CPS social worker to create a reunification plan, and then do everything possible to make that reunification plan a reality.